-On or after Monday, October 31, 2022 beginning 8:30 a.m.: Matriculated and non-matriculated students may register using Self-Service.
-Programs manage course registrations for their department.
-Informational emails were sent to students providing information about their registration.
-Graduate students do not need adviser approval and thus take personal responsibility for course selection and degree completion (students may contact advisers for help in course planning).
-The Office of Student Accounts will notify students through Arcadia email when their tuition eBill may be viewed (www.arcadia.edu/ebill) following registration.
+Please follow the registration procedures outlined by your program.
+Some programs manage course registrations for their department.
+Informational emails are sent to students providing information about their registration.
+If you were directed to complete your registration on your own, then use Self-Service to complete your graduate course registrations.
+Graduate students do not need advisor approval and thus take personal responsibility for course selection and degree completion (students may contact advisors for help in course planning).

 Course inactivity, non-attendance, or failure to make or complete payment does not constitute a course drop or withdrawal.
 Students remain financially responsible for a course registration unless the student notifies the Registrar’s Office in writing to drop or withdraw from the course.
 Fees are assessed according to the current refund policy.
 Neglecting to drop or withdraw officially will result in a failing grade on the transcript.

 Students should verify tuition and fees by visiting the Financial Aid page reporting the current cost of attendance.